 const user = new User();

-Since we are using TypeScript, we have to pass data types - using interface
+Since we are using TypeScript, we have to pass data types - we can use interface

 - to the above definition of User